dotnet/runtime/docs/coreclr/botr/garbage-collection.md

 try_allocate_more_space calls GarbageCollectGeneration when it needs to trigger a GC.

-Given WKS GC with concurrent GC off, GarbageCollectGeneration is done all on the user thread that triggerred the GC.
+Given WKS GC with concurrent GC off, GarbageCollectGeneration is done all on the user thread that triggered the GC.
 The code flow is:

      GarbageCollectGeneration()
      {